google/cpp-async-rpc/README.md

 ```

 Yeah, we use the C preprocessor as our IDL compiler, which makes the syntax
-awkward, but on the other hand your interface definition remains valid (even if
+awkward, but on the other hand your interface definition remains a valid (even
-ugly) C++ header source.
+if ugly) C++ header file.

 ### Serialization of custom structures

-While cpp-async-rpc is able to serialize and deserialize most standard library
+cpp-async-rpc is able to serialize and deserialize most standard library classes
-classes and others implementing compatible interfaces out of the box, preparing
+out of the box.
+It also handles custom classes that implement standard
+interfaces, like the `begin()`/`end()` contract for containers.
+But it wouldn't
+be so useful if you couldn't teach it how to serialize your own data structures
-your own data structures for serialization (or their use as RPC arguments) is
+(for instance for their use as RPC arguments).
+Doing so is easy:
-easy:

 ```c++
 #include <iostream>